getsentry/sentry-cli/README.md

 In case you want to compile this yourself, you need to install at minimum the following dependencies:

-* C and C++ 11 compiler
+* Rust 1.23 and Cargo
-* Make and CMake
+* Make, CMake and a C compiler
-* OpenSSL 1.0.2j with development headers
+* OpenSSL 1.0.2n with development headers
 * Curl 7.50 with development headers
-* Rust 1.20 and Cargo

 Use cargo to compile: